desifisker/virtual_teach_vtr_wrapper/README.md

 https://drive.google.com/drive/folders/1TpRJCtvYFxTDJrL1TxS9-hO1WO6BE5z0?usp=sharing

 ## Helper scripts used to run the programs
 The following helper scripts have been created to automate some tedious or menial aspects involved in creating a virtual teach map.
 Below, they are specific to the test_press dataset and can be run sequentially according to the documentation.
 The helper scripts, and when to use them, are referenced in the 'Using VirT&R' documentation.
+To use the example dataset test_press, put the folder you downloaded from the link into the /data folder in the vtr_virtual_teach_wrapper.

 ```Bash
 chmod +x ImageExtraction.sh ImageProcessor.sh Gazebo.sh TeachMap.sh